kaspanet/docs/Getting Started/Full Node Installation.md

 $ kaspad --testnet
 ```

-### Running miner (optional)
+### Running a Miner (optional)
-After running a node you can launch a miner and start mining nodes.
+After running kaspad you can launch a miner and start mining blocks.

 To run a miner you need to create a keypair to mine into:
 ```bash